GeoMOER/moer-mpg-data-analysis/docs/units/_unit03/unit03-06_exploration.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/vis_dat_expl/unnamed-chunk-3-1.png)<!-- -->

-As can be seen, outliers in terms of the box-plot logic are clearly identifieable although this logic does not actually proof if an observation is an outlier.
+As can be seen, outliers in terms of the box-plot logic are clearly identifiable although this logic does not actually proof if an observation is an outlier.
 Hence, one has to cross-check the data and if there is no actual sign for an outliers, then keep the data as is!
 However, since "outliers"" might have a strong influence on further analyisis, one could check some kind of transformation to reduce the value range.
 The following example shows a root and logarithmic transformation.
 In order to distinguish the plots, we add a title using the `main` parameter:

 ```r
 par_org <- par()